pseudomuto/proto-parser/README.md

 ## Version Notes

 **v0.1.0+**: This library provides an async-only API.
 All parsing operations return Promises and should be used with `await` or `.then()`.
 Synchronous parsing methods are not available to ensure optimal performance with I/O operations and import resolution.

+## Architecture

+This library uses an **interface-driven architecture** that enables flexible customization while maintaining strong type safety.
+The core parsing logic is built around two key interfaces:

+- **`ImportResolver`**: Handles resolving import paths, supporting custom logic for different environments (local files, remote sources, caching, etc.)
+- **`ContentProcessor`**: Converts protobufjs objects to the library's internal types, enabling custom transformations and metadata extraction

+Both interfaces have default implementations (`DefaultImportResolver`, `DefaultContentProcessor`) that can be used as-is or extended for custom behavior.
+This design allows the library to adapt to different deployment scenarios while maintaining consistent parsing behavior.

 ## Quick Start